cosmic-api/teleport/source/index.rst

     Serializer

         An object that defines a serialization and deserialization function.
-        The output of a model's deserialization function must be of the same form as the input of its serialization function.
-Likewise, the input of its deserialization function must be of the same form as the output of its serialization function.
+        The output of the deserialization function must be of the same form as the input of the serialization function.
+Likewise, the input of the deserialization function must be of the same form as the output of the serialization function.
 Together, these functions define the *native form* as well as the *JSON form* of the data.

         Serializers may take parameters.
 For example, an array serializer needs to know what type of items the array is expected to contain.